snr-laboratory/snrlab-microfab-trial0/doc/Filmphotomaskprocedure.md

    * Transfer to IPA and sonicate for 5 minutes
    * Rinse with IPA and inspect to see that there is no remaining unwanted metals.
 Repeat acetone and IPA sonication until clean (make sure to replace with new acetone and IPA)
    * N2 dry and store in wafer box

+**this is a modfied procedure from my previous time in Dr. Koh's group.
+This should save us time and should not be considered a finalized procedure, this is just to pass the trial.
+We may need to make further modifications later on down the road to meet the different requirements for this project**